cloudfoundry-community/stackdriver-tools/README.md

-# Google Cloud Platform Tools BOSH Release
+# stackdriver-tools release for BOSH

 This release provides Cloud Foundry and BOSH integration with Google Cloud Platform's [Stackdriver Logging](https://cloud.google.com/logging/) and